Key Takeaways

 Median Home Price

-Louisiana’s median sale price is one of the lowest in the country according to Redfin’s monthly housing market data, at $254,200 as of April 2024.
-Prices are up 2.1% compared to this time last year, likely due at least in part to limited inventory.
+Louisiana’s median sale price is one of the lowest in the country according to Redfin’s monthly housing market data, at $260,400 as of February 2026.
+Prices are down 4.0% compared to this time last year.

-3,393 homes were sold in Louisiana in April of this year, down 3.0% from last year according to the Redfin dataset.
+2,671 homes were sold in Louisiana in February of 2026, down slightly from last year according to the Redfin dataset.
 This metric gives us a good picture of the current sales volume in Louisiana.
-However, keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
+However, keep in mind that this number might be lower compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)